Decoding Cold Email Open Rates and Choosing a Smarter Path

 It has to do with Apple’s new Mail Privacy Protection, an opt-in setting that hides opens on all devices linked to an Apple ID.
 More on this later.

-A high-performing cold email campaign typically has an open rate of at least 60 percent.
+A good open rate for cold emails would be around 60%.
 This level of success is the result of meticulous planning, precise execution, and luck.
-You need to consistently test and optimize your list, subject lines, and send times.
+You need to consistently test and optimize your list, email subject lines, and send times.

 Although an entire industry exists around cold email best practices, the sad reality is that less than one-third of cold email campaigns manage to hit the mark.
 And the reason often has very little to do with your execution.